chaoss/website/archive/Community/alumni.md

 #### Project Description

-Writing Python code to query GrimoireLab Elastisearch databases and obtain from it the metrics relevant for the report.
+Writing Python code to query GrimoireLab Elasticsearch databases and obtain from it the metrics relevant for the report.
 Possible technologies to achieve this aim include Python Pandas.

 #### Links